LeoKeogh/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-Game developped over 5 days by Leo Keogh.
+Game designed and created by Leo Keogh.

+## Assets
+All images and fonts used are free and no attribution is required

+## Backend
-The application has no backend for proper data persistence.
-It uses the browser's local storage (bad!) for saving player scores.
+The application does not have a separate backend for proper data persistence.

+A REST backend is mocked by an InMemoryDbService (InLocalStorageDataService) which uses the browser's local storage (not secure!) for saving player scores (the application can be restarted without losing player scores).

 ## Previews